Send the link below via email or IMCopy

 • An audience is a group of people that consume similar media in a certain way

-– a passive model of consumption suggests that texts have an effect on the audience
+– a passive model of consumption suggests that the audience cannot choose what to watch and when & texts can have an effect on the audience

-– an active model instead suggests that audiences interact with the text to create meaning
+– an active model instead suggests that audiences interact with the text to create meaning, choose what to consume and also can offer feedback to the producers, along with being media creators themselves.

 Vertically integrated companies are those that own the hole or most of the chain of production of the good or service they are selling.
 In the media industry, imagine a newspaper that not only owns the plant where they make the paper, but also owns the paper company, the ink company, the distribution truck company.